atomist-skills/kubernetes-pod-health-skill/README.md

 ## What it's useful for

-This skill will post Slack messages when pods in your Kubernetes cluster(s) are not healthy.
+This skill will post chat messages when pods in your Kubernetes cluster(s) are not healthy.

 Kubernetes is great, sometimes too great.
 We have come to rely on